-The Water, plumbing and bathroom fittings

-Repair category 1

-Notes No significant defects noted.
+► Water, plumbing and bathroom fittings Repair category 2 Notes Further updating of bathroom and plumbing fittings could be considered to personal preference.
+Various ad-hoc copper and PVC pipework was noted to the plumbing and heating systems.
 Ongoing checks should be made to plumbing fitments and sealants.
 Failure of seals can result in dampness and decay to adjoining/underlying areas.

+Heating and hot water

+Repair category 1

-Heating and hot water Repair category 2 Notes The heating system appears largely of age.
-Further checks to the system should be made prior ro the resumption of use.
-We assume the heating and hot water appliances have been installed and maintained in line with the manufacturer's guidelines.
+Notes We assume the heating and hot water appliances have been installed and maintained in line with the manufacturer's guidelines.
+We assume any service records can be made available as appropriate.